-The global contrast enhanced ultrasound market size is expected to reach a valuation of USD 2,688.90 million by 2030 growing at a CAGR of 4.12% during the forecast period (2022–2030).
-The introduction of ultrasonic contrast medium to regular medical sonography is called contrast enhanced ultrasonography (CEUS).
-Ultrasound contrast agents rely on the various ways in which sound waves are reflected from material interfaces.
-This could be the surface of a bit of air bubble or something more complicated.
+The introduction of ultrasonic contrast medium to regular medical sonography is called contrast-enhanced ultrasonography (CEUS).
+Ultrasound contrast agents rely on how sound waves are reflected from material interfaces.
+This could be the surface of an air bubble or something more complicated.
 Gas-filled microbubbles are delivered intravenously to the systemic circulation in a commercially available contrast medium.

 The echogenicity of microbubbles is very high (the ability of an object to reflect ultrasound waves).
 The echogenicity of the gas in the microbubbles and the soft tissue surrounding the body are vastly different.
 Due to the significant echogenicity difference, ultrasonic imaging with microbubble contrast agents intensifies the ultrasound backscatter (reflection) of the ultrasound waves, resulting in a sonogram with higher contrast.
-Contrast enhanced ultrasonography can be used to assess blood perfusion in organs and estimate blood flow rate in the heart and other organs.
+Contrast-enhanced ultrasonography can assess blood perfusion in organs and estimate the blood flow rate in the heart and other organs.

 Cardiovascular disease is the leading cause of death around the globe.
-According to the World Health Organization, around 18 million people die each year due to cardiovascular disease.
-Due to increased patient referrals for contrast enhanced ultrasonography procedures, frequent monitoring of left ventricular volume (LVV) and ejection fraction (LVEF) is critical in determining the timing and type of treatment administered to a patient with cardiovascular problems.
+According to the World Health Organization, around 18 million people die annually due to cardiovascular disease.
+Due to increased patient referrals for contrast-enhanced ultrasonography procedures, frequent monitoring of left ventricular volume (LVV) and ejection fraction (LVEF) is critical in determining the timing and type of treatment administered to a patient with cardiovascular problems.

-Despite modern ultrasound imaging techniques such as harmonic imaging, patients' LV and LVEF values are frequently underestimated because of inadequate endocardial border delineation.
-As a result, the market for contrast enhanced ultrasonography is forecast to rise due to the rising need for sensitive and reliable diagnostic tools in the quantitative measurement of ventricular capacity in cardiac patients.
+Despite modern ultrasound techniques such as harmonic imaging, patients' LV and LVEF values are frequently underestimated because of inadequate endocardial border delineation.
+As a result, the market for contrast-enhanced ultrasonography is forecast to rise due to the rising need for sensitive and reliable diagnostic tools in the quantitative measurement of ventricular capacity in cardiac patients.

-Contrast enhanced ultrasound imaging is also extensively utilized in oncology to determine tumor size, location, and blood flow.
-They are also used to help plan surgical procedures by distinguishing between malignant and benign tumors.
-Antitumor drug delivery by ultrasonic contrast agents is also studied in many preclinical investigations.
+Contrast-enhanced ultrasound imaging is also extensively utilized in oncology to determine tumor size, location, and blood flow.
+They also help plan surgical procedures by distinguishing between malignant and benign tumors.
+Many preclinical investigations have also studied antitumor drug delivery by ultrasonic contrast agents.

 Another promising clinical investigation is the sonoporation-induced administration of neurology medicines utilizing contrast agents.
 The blood-brain barrier is enhanced via sonoporation.
-As a result, one of the key causes driving demand for contrast enhanced ultrasound systems is the predominance of chronic illnesses such as cardiac disease, liver cancer, pancreatic cancer, kidney cancer, and other neurological disorders.
+As a result, one of the critical causes driving demand for contrast-enhanced ultrasound systems is the predominance of chronic illnesses such as cardiac disease, liver cancer, pancreatic cancer, kidney cancer, and other neurological disorders.

-Despite the benefits of contrast enhanced ultrasound technology, several drawbacks are slowing down its acceptance.
-Sonologist abilities are required for a successful contrast enhanced ultrasound diagnostic.
-To avoid unsatisfactory contrast enhanced ultrasound images, operators should carefully monitor factors like mechanical index, patient posture, and fat.
+Despite the benefits of contrast-enhanced ultrasound technology, several drawbacks slow its acceptance.
+Sonologist abilities are required for a successful contrast-enhanced ultrasound diagnostic.
+To avoid unsatisfactory contrast-enhanced ultrasound images, operators should carefully monitor factors like mechanical index, patient posture, and fat.
 A high mechanical index, for example, can destroy the microbubbles, resulting in misleading hypo-enhancement and possibly a mistaken diagnosis.

-Contrast enhanced ultrasound imaging is also a time-consuming procedure that requires additional time for contrast agent preparation and injection and the installation of an intravenous catheter, restricting its usage in emergencies.
-Also, the annual procedure volume of contrast enhanced ultrasonography is likely to be considerably impacted due to the lack of ultrasound-based modalities in clinics and the global shortage of qualified sonologists.
+Contrast-enhanced ultrasound imaging is also a time-consuming procedure requiring additional time for contrast agent preparation and injection and installing an intravenous catheter, restricting its usage in emergencies.
+Also, the annual procedure volume of contrast-enhanced ultrasonography is likely to be considerably impacted due to the lack of ultrasound-based modalities in clinics and the global shortage of qualified sonologists.

 The development of second-generation contrast agents has simplified the workflow of ultrasonic contrast imaging, allowing the organization that deals to capitalize on significant market growth opportunities.
 The low mechanical index of second-generation contrast agents means they stay in circulation for longer, allowing for real-time contrast imaging.
-In addition, to increase diagnostic specificity and sensitivity, ultrasound equipment makers are rapidly implementing innovative software solutions and image processing algorithms into their devices.
+In addition, ultrasound equipment makers are rapidly implementing innovative software solutions and image-processing algorithms into their devices to increase diagnostic specificity and sensitivity.

 For example, Siemens Healthineers' Acuson Sequoia ultrasound system features BioAcoustic imaging technology, which extends the life of the contrast agent, allowing the sonologist more time to see incidental lesions.
 Also, the gadget has a contrast pulse sequence technology that delivers outstanding flash and tissue suppressions, resulting in high-resolution contrast images.